-JAMES E. LEAHY
+JAMES E. LEAHY\

 The Immigration and Naturalization Service's (I.N.S.) fight to stem the tide of illegal aliens crossing the United States-Mexican border has recently received several setbacks from the federal courts.
 In Almeida-Sanchez v.
-United States, from the federal courts.
-In Almeida-Sanchez v.
-United States, from the federal courts.
-Supreme Court held that a warrantless search of an automobile made without probable cause by roving Border Patrol officers violates the Fourth Amendment.
+United States, 1 five members of the U.S. Supreme Court held that a warrantless search of an automobile made without probable cause by roving Border Patrol officers violates the Fourth Amendment.
 In a seven to six decision the Ninth Circuit Court of Appeals, sitting en banc in United States v.
-Bowen, concluded that the decision in Almeida-Sanchez also applied to a warrantless, non-probable cause search conducted by the Patrol at a fixed checkpoint forty-nine highway miles north of the Mexican-American border.
+Bowen, 2 concluded that the decision in Almeida-Sanchez also applied to a warrantless, non-probable cause search conducted by the Patrol at a fixed checkpoint forty-nine highway miles north of the Mexican-American border.
 The Fifth Circuit reached the same conclusion in United States v.
-Speed, where the search was made at a temporary checkpoint.
+Speed, 3 where the search was made at a temporary checkpoint.

 In reaching its conclusion, the Ninth Circuit was aware of the fact that in the case of United States v.
-Bowman,4 a panel of the Tenth Circuit had held that Almeida-Sanchez does not prevent the Border Patrol from operating fixed checkpoints for the purpose of stopping cars to make routine inquiries as to the nationality of the occupants, even without a warrant.
+Bowman, a panel of the Tenth Circuit had held that Almeida-Sanchez does not prevent the Border Patrol from operating fixed checkpoints for the purpose of stopping cars to make routine inquiries as to the nationality of the occupants, even without a warrant.